Bryan-Foxy/medical_project/README.md

 ```

 ## Our Solution
-Our solution is splitted in 2 several parts:
+Our solution is splitted into several parts:

 ### Computer Vision parts
 We developed two models after performing manual annotations using Roboflow.
 The first model was designed to segment the animal’s heart, while the second model was trained to detect vertebrae, starting with a specific vertebra that serves as a reference point for measuring the long heart diameter.